The following accessories are available for the Time Machine.

 Infrared Beam Sensor for Crossed Beams

 This IR sensor has a jack on the back where you can plug in the IR sensor above to define a single point in space where a subject will be photographed.
 The IR beams are arranged to cross each other, and a picture will be taken only when a subject breaks both beams at their point of intersection.
 A toggle switch on this sensor also allows the two sensors to be used independently, so a picture will be taken when a subject breaks either beam.
 A 1/4-20 threaded fitting in the bottom allows you to mount it on a tripod (tripod is not included).
 Includes a 6 foot cable and 6 foot extension cable.
+(Requires one of the above sensors too)

 Long Range Infrared Beam Sensor

 This IR sensor has a toggle switch with which you can select long range or short range detection.
 The short range is like the sensors above.
 The long range will work over 50 feet with a reflector or twice that by using a cable on the emitter (cable not included).
 The long range provides more IR light for the detector.
-This allows the sensor to work over greater distance, but it draws much more power too so you probably need to use the AC adaptor or an external battery.
+This allows the sensor to work over greater distance, but it draws more power too so you probably need to use the AC adaptor or an external battery.
 Also, the additional IR light can flood close subjects and prevent them from triggering the Time Machine.
 A 1/4-20 threaded fitting in the bottom allows you to mount it on a tripod (tripod is not included).
 Includes a 6 foot cable and 6 foot extension cable.

 Motion Sensor